Updated:- Wednesday, November 8th, 2023

 So up to this point, Deacon Stephen has not said anything much about Jesus Christ, except for the verse I just read.
 Now, Moses may be the only prophet of God that I know who openly declares that he’s a prophet.

 Why am I saying that?
-Because most times we learn that a prophet is a prophet after he has been dead and long after, not while he’s alive.
+Most times we learn that a prophet is a prophet after he has been dead and long after, not while he’s alive.

 But Moses here is telling, us that he is a prophet of God.